Virtual Healthcare: Cut Costs, Improve Patient Care with UC

 Unified Communications platforms offer tremendous benefits through advanced services.
 These include:

-• Patient tracking technology and fall prevention tools that automatically detect patients on the move
+- Patient tracking and fall prevention tools

 There are numerous reasons why the healthcare industry is looking to UCaaS providers to upgrade their communications systems to create a virtual healthcare environment.
 With such rapid growth in demand, hospitals and health agencies who intend to remain competitive in the marketplace will need to consider deploying these services.
 MIX Networks is a premier provider of UCaaS, with such services as a full hosted UC, mobile app, and 4G failover.
 To learn more about our services, CLICK HERE.